Access to medical records

 Introduction

-Individual patients may be entitled to get access to their medical records in a number of different ways:
+You can get access to your medical records and information in a number of different ways.

-• By routine and administrative access to Health Service Executive (HSE) records
+• By writing to Health Service Executive (HSE)

 • Under data protection laws